zebzhao/GameCheetah/README.md

 # GameCheetah
-GameCheetah is a AS3 SWC library created for the purpose of optimizing workflow in prototype game design using FlashDevelop or FlashBuilder.
+GameCheetah is an AS3 library designed for quickly prototyping games using FlashDevelop or FlashBuilder.

 [Main Site](http://www.gamecheetah.net)